 Among others, Radio Free Europe reports that the 68th Tank Regiment was renamed after Berlin, the 6th Tank regiment after the Ukrainian city of Lviv, the 933rd Missile Regiment after the Dnipro River in Ukraine, and an army regiment after Warsaw.
 Other regiments were named after the Belarusian cities of Vitsebsk, Kobryn and Slonim, as well as Romania’s Transylvania region.

 This isn’t the first time Putin made such a controversial move.
-In January, Russia had renamed a Russian air force regiment after Tallinn, the capital of Estonia, in a decision supposedly intended to “raise spirit of military obligation” and “preserve holy historical military traditions,” according to The Independent.
+In January, Russia had renamed a Russian air force regiment after Tallinn, the capital of Estonia, in a decision supposedly intended to “raise spirit of military obligation” and “preserve holy historical military traditions,” according to The Independent. putin warsaw

 This latest move is likely to infuriate people in the countries whose place names were used, where “historic traditions” with Russia are more often than not seen as a reminder of decades of Soviet domination across Central and Eastern Europe.
-In Poland, Russia is still largely see as a regional behemoth with expansionist ambitions, and resented as a post-war occupier rather than admired as a wartime liberator.
+In Poland, Russia is still largely seen as a regional behemoth with expansionist ambitions, and resented as a post-war occupier rather than admired as a wartime liberator.

 As Radio Free Europe points out, these new names strongly echo the days under communism.
 In fact, the 68th Tank Regiment, now called the Zhytomyr-Berlin regiment, had already been renamed after the Ukrainian city of Zhytomyr by Stalin in 1944 for its role during World War II.